 How about a cheese wedding cake?
 We can disassemble it for you in the evening and arrange the cheese on a slate along with baskets of cheese biscuits, celery, grapes and chutney.
 This makes the perfect accompaniment to your evening food.

-If you would like us to look after you for your special day, please do not hesitate to get in touch, dates for 2020 are limited and we are now booking for 2021.
+If you would like us to look after you for your special day, please do not hesitate to get in touch, dates for 2021 are limited and we are now booking for 2022.
+Contact us for more wedding catering information.